Coronavirus (COVID-19): New York Compliance Concerns

 Author: XpertHR Editorial Team

-In acting to protect their employees, employers must take care to ensure that their response to the coronavirus complies with applicable state and local laws and directives, including:
+Employers must take care to ensure that their response to the coronavirus complies with applicable state and local laws and directives (as amended), including:

 - Paid family leave and temporary disability benefits;

 - Safety and health;